 (Perceived Social Norms )

 8a.
-Doers: Who are the people that disapprove of you storing your grain in bags, off the ground and not touching the walls of the granary/building?
+Doers: Who are the people that disapprove of you storing your grain in bags, off the ground and not touching the walls of the grain storage place?

 8b.
-Non-doers: Who are the people that would disapprove of you storing your grain in bags, off the ground and not touching the walls of the granary/building?
+Non-doers: Who are the people that would disapprove of you storing your grain in bags, off the ground and not touching the walls of the grain storage place?

 (Write all responses below.
 Probe with “Who else?”)